akiratatsuhisa/sawamura-client-vuetify/README.md

 ## About

-This repository made for the purpose of learning, and practicing coding.

-This applications may have many potential bugs, and I advise you not to use it for commercial or personal purposes, as it hasn't been secured and tested.
+This repository is intended for learning and practicing coding.
+However, please note that this application may contain bugs, and I advise against using it for commercial or personal purposes, as it has not been secured and tested.

+The project utilizes a web API from [first-nestjs-app](https://github.com/akiratatsuhisa/first-nestjs-app).

+This front-end app is modeled after Facebook's messenger and offers a variety of features to facilitate communication between users.
+It supports both one-on-one and group chats, and users can customize their chat rooms by changing the chat room's image and chat name.
+Group chat's member have additional control over the chat, including the ability to invite or remove members, update member roles, and change nicknames.
+Furthermore, the app enables users to share files by allowing uploads and downloads within chat conversations.
+With these features, users can easily communicate and share information with friends.

 ## Development